-There are certain situations where it just makes sense to assign an application engineer to work with a customer (vs handling all issues from the customer round-robin by anyone on the team).
+There are certain situations where it just makes sense to assign an support engineer to work with a customer (vs handling all issues from the customer round-robin by anyone on the team).
 For example, we have a couple handfuls of customers we deem strategic in nature.
 We also have a couple handfuls of pre-sales customers where we know they will benefit from a more high-touch experience.

 - What is going well with the customer?